nfoster1492/ClassMateBot-1/docs/Project3Changes.md

 Pinning.py: added 6 tests.
 Coverage increased from 64% to 83%

+groups.py: added 5 tests, Coverage increased from 52% to 67%

-Overall, we increased code coverage from 63% to 88%.
+Overall, we increased code coverage from 63% to 89%.